 Halitosis (Bad Breath) Treatment

-Bad Breath or Halitosis Treatment
+Bad Breath/Halitosis Treatment

 What causes bad breath?

 Bad breath, also known as halitosis, can result from poor dental health habits and can be made worse by the types of foods you eat.
-The most common cause of halitosis is poor dental hygiene.
+The most common cause of halitosis is inadequate dental hygiene.
 If particles of food are left in the mouth, their breakdown by bacteria produces sulfur compounds.
 If regular brushing, flossing and hydration don’t solve it, the best solution is to see your dentist for a deep cleaning.

 What is the best chewing gum for bad breath?